War of the Chosen Class Analysis: Grenadier

 The Chosen, meanwhile, are actually reasonable to successfully hit with Rupture, have monstrous HP values on higher difficulties/at later training tiers, and you're unlikely to kill all of them before you're getting Colonels.

 For that matter, War of the Chosen also makes Rupture more relevant against the Alien Rulers.
 With Integrated DLC, it's actually plausible to get a Colonel Grenadier ready to go before ever encountering the Viper King or Berserker Queen -against the Viper King Rupturing him is probably overkill if you've waited that long to fight him, but against the Berserker Queen it can make things a lot less miserable.
-In conjunction with Reapers making it a lot more plausible to hunt down an Alien Ruler to ambush it, it's actually possible to Rupture an Alien Ruler and then bury it in boosted Overwatch fire, with a missed Rupture not even triggering a Ruler Reaction, making it more worth considering trying to use on the Archon King.
+In conjunction with Reapers making it a lot more plausible to hunt down an Alien Ruler to ambush it, it's actually possible to Rupture an Alien Ruler and then bury it in boosted Overwatch fire, with a missed Rupture not even triggering a Ruler Reaction (Because they go through their pod activation instead), making it more worth considering trying to use on the Archon King.

 Rupture's actually pretty darn good in War of the Chosen, in short.